-1.3 (MSC Criterion 3) Fishing is conducted in a manner that does not alter the age or genetic structure or sex composition to impairs reproductive capacity. to a degree that 14.3 90 1.3.1 Fishing activity maintains the age, genetic structure or sex composition of the stock to a degree that reproductive capacity. does not impair 100 - 1.3.1.1 Is the age/sex/genetic structure of the stock monitored so as to detect any impairment of reproductive capacity?
+1.3 (MSC Criterion 3) 1.3.1 Fishing is conducted in a manner that does not alter the age or genetic structure or sex composition to a de impairs reproductive capacity. gree that 14.3 90 Fishing activity maintains the age, genetic structure or sex composition of the stock to a degree that does n reproductive capacity. ot impair 100 - 1.3.1.1 Is the age/sex/genetic structure of the stock monitored so as to detect any impairment of reproductive capacity?
 60 There is some information available on the sub-population/sex/age structure of the stock, and the relationship of these to reproductive capacity.
 Some monitoring of sub-populations is available as necessary.
 Catches by size and age are known for different fleets and gear types, and monitored every year.
 Population structure, including sex ratio, is also monitored by the International Bottom-Trawl Surveys.
 There are no indications (e.g. from tagging studies) of any sub-populations in the saithe stock.
 Genetic studies of NS saithe do not show the presence of any sub-populations.
-Information on fecundity and SSB allows estimates of reproductive capacity to be made.
-I2, R15, R84 50 90 80 Estimates are available of the sub-population/sex/age structure of the stock, and the relationship of these to reproductive capacity.
+Information on fecundity and SSB allows estimates of reproductive capacity to be made. , R84 50 90 80 Estimates are available of the sub-population/sex/age structure of the stock, and the relationship of these to reproductive capacity.
 Population structure is monitored based on adequate sampling and verification for this stock.
 Ageing errors are estimated and included in the stock assessment.
-Sub-population/genetic studies have been carried out as appropriate.
+Sub-population/genetic studies have been carried out as

-There is comprehensive and reliable information on the sub-population/sex/age structure of the stock, and the relationship of those to INDICATORS AND GUIDEPOSTS t Score Audit Trace Ref. reliable information on the sub-population/sex/age structure of the stock, and the reproductive capacity as well as evaluations of the implications of shifts in these parameters on productivity and management quantities.
+INDICATO ORS AND GUIDEPOSTS Comments Audit Trace Ref.
+Weight Score • • 100 There is comprehensive and reliable information on the sub-population/sex/age structure of the stock, and the relationship of these to reproductive capacity as well as evaluations of the implications of shifts in these parameters on productivity and management quantities.
 Population structure is well estimated with only insignificant errors.
-Genetic studies have been conducted. reliable information on the sub-population/sex/age structure of the stock, and the relationship of these to reproductive capacity as well as evaluations of the implications of shifts in these parameters on productivity and management quantities.
-Population structure is well estimated with only insignificant errors.
-Genetic
+Genetic studies have been conducted.